szkapec/szkapec/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...dsad Projektem strony z kursami intenetowymi obsługujących płatności,
+- 🔭 I’m currently working on ...Hotel application
 - 🌱 I’m currently learning redux, react hooks, stripe,
 - 👯 I’m looking to collaborate with other content creators
 - 📫 How to reach me [Facebook][facebook]